pelithne/k8s/workshop.md

 version.BuildInfo{Version:"v3.0.2", GitCommit:"19e47ee3283ae98139d98460de796c1be1e3975f", GitTreeState:"clean", GoVersion:"go1.13.5"}
 ````

+#### Note: In the previous version of Helm, there was a server side component as well, named "Tiller".
+This is no longer the case.

 ### Helm and Azure Vote!
 The repository that you cloned in the beginning of the tutorial (or during preparations) contains a **helm chart** to deploy the application using **Helm**.